 Over the last years, Americans have been watching less and less TV.
 However, the amount of time people stare at screens hasn’t actually changed much.
 So what’s changed?

 People are spending more time on other devices such as smartphones, computers, and tablets, since they’ve become more affordable.
 And young people often use them to play video games.
-In fact, even back in 2015, a study showed that 72% of American teenagers regularly played video games.
+In fact, a 2019 study indicates that showed that 73% of American teenagers play video games, up 6% from the previous year.
 And that number is growing.

 Video games can be both positive and negative.
 On the positive side, it can sometimes be quite nice to know your kids are occupied, and several video games could have positive or educational benefits.
 They might even learn something new.